 [user@coffeehouse ~]$ python manage.py makemigrations stores Migrations for 'stores': 0001_initial.py: - Create model Store

-name because it's the first migration for a previously empty
+name because it's the first migration parting from an empty

 models.py.
 Future changes to the

-models.py would generate migration files named
+models.py generate migration files named

-statements for a migration before it's applied to a database you
+statements for a migration before they're applied to a database you

 <migration_name> command.
-Listing 4 illustrates the
+Listing 7-4 illustrates the

 sqlmigrate sequence for the migration file from the

 Listing 7-4.
 Django sqlmigrate command to preview SQL generated by migration file

-[user@coffeehouse ~]$ python manage.py sqlmigrate stores 0001 BEGIN; CREATE TABLE "stores_store" ("id" integer NOT NULL PRIMARY KEY AUTOINCREMENT, "name" varchar(30) NOT NULL, "address" varchar(30) NOT NULL, "city" varchar(30) NOT NULL, "state" varchar(2) NOT NULL);
+[user@coffeehouse ~]$ python manage.py sqlmigrate stores 0001 BEGIN; CREATE TABLE "stores_store" ("id" integer NOT NULL PRIMARY KEY AUTOINCREMENT, "name" varchar(30) NOT NULL, "address" varchar(30) NOT NULL, "city" varchar(30) NOT NULL, "state" varchar(2) NOT NULL); COMMIT;

-As you can see in listing 4, the migration file
+As you can see in listing 7-4,

 stores app is set to run an SQL statement that creates

 stores_store with field names